jamesdeluk/hugo/content/posts/contemplations-and-society/thoughts.md

 - Use timers for productivity.
 The Pomodoro technique is great.
 I like [Pomofocus](https://pomofocus.io/app).
 - When focussing (in deep work), have your phone recording in the background.
 If a thought arises that is distracting, speak/record it.
 Even if it would only take 30 seconds to check, it breaks your focus and reduces your productivity.
 - How much time do you spend planning vs doing?
+- Don't task-switch while waiting for e.g. a webpage to load as you'll forget to do the original task.
+- Rather than immediately pursuing a thought/idea, unless it is urgent, first write it down (e.g. on a to-do list) and come back to it.
+Although you might think it will only take 5 minutes, it could easily lead you down a rabbit hole and swallow up more time than you expect.
+If you are adamant about actioning it it at that time, set a hard, short time limit (e.g. 10 mintues).

 ## Finances